PartnershipOnAI/safelife/safelife/levels/examples/README.md

 The player can always create new life cells in empty spaces, and usually can kill life cells when present (some life is armored).

 - **simple still life**: Player needs to make a few basic types of still lives.
-Note that all of these can be made without the use of magic (multiple steps), but the pool is pretty challenging.

 - **move still life**: Player needs to shift a still life over a few places.
 The goal is green, so the player can't activate it directly.
 Instead, the still life needs to be adjusted without messing up its color.
 This is generally a hard task.